angular/angular-cli/packages/schematics/angular/e2e/e2e-long.md

-The e2e tests are created in a separate app, next to the project being tested in the `projects` folder of the workspace.
+The e2e tests are created in a separate app in the `projects` folder of the workspace, next to the project being tested.